ashtonmv/nbjuniper/README.md

 nbjuniper documentation_folder -m jupyter-book
 ```

-This command adds an nbjuniper header to each HTML file in your documentation.
+This command adds an nbjuniper header to each HTML file in your documentation_folder.
 It will
 only change the appearance and behavior of code cells.

 ## Under the hood